drzaiusx11/matrix-riot-docker/README.md

 usage
 =====
+Fill out the .env file with your fully qualified domain name and postgres password

 If you need to generate certs via letsencrypt first you'll want to start the init docker compose script:
 ```